 The field of strength and conditioning is always changing.
 Ten years ago we were being told not to stretch before exercise.
 Now, it’s the opposite.
 So when it comes to static stretching vs. dynamic stretching, which is better?

 Stretching is essential to improving your health, muscle tone and most importantly, flexibility.
 However, flexibility is often overlooked and generally not the main focus of workouts and fitness programmes.

-There are several different types of stretching, static, dynamic, ballistic and proprioceptive neuromuscular facilitation (PNF stretching).
+There are several different types of stretching, static, dynamic, ballistic and proprioceptive neuromuscular facilitation (PNF).
 In this blog post, we’re going to focus on static stretching vs. dynamic stretching.
 A subject open to much debate.
 For more information on PNF stretching check out our recent post, What is PNF stretching and how should you use it?

 What is static stretching?